 If the other driver in your accident was acting negligently, you may be able to seek compensation from them for the costs you have incurred.
 It is possible that you had no time at all to react if the other driver was being irresponsible.
 Call the Law Offices of Anidjar & Levine at (800) 747-3733 for a consultation about your case.
 We will offer you responsive legal care and a Fort Lauderdale arm and leg injury caused by a car accident lawyer to fight for your rights.

 Hiring a lawyer means hiring a teammate.
 We can handle the legal work for you while you focus on recovery.
 Starting a lawsuit can feel daunting, but we are here to help you.
 Some of the services we provide include:

 - Getting your medical records

 Our team will do the legal legwork needed to form a strong case for you.
 Getting the compensation you need means proving that the other driver was negligent.
-Even if you were partly at fault, you could still be owed damages, as spelled out in Florida Statutes § 768.81.
-We know Florida law, and we can fight for compensation for you and your family.
+You could still be owed damages, even if you were partly at fault, as spelled out in Florida Statutes § 768.81.
+We know Florida law and can fight for compensation for you and your family.

 Arm and Leg Injuries from a Car Accident

 There were more than 167,000 injury crashes in Florida in 2018, according to Florida Highway Safety and Motor Vehicles (FLHSMV).
-Even a minor injury can become expensive, and it can take a psychological toll on the victim.
+Even a minor injury can become expensive and can take a psychological toll on the victim.
 Arm and leg injuries can happen easily, whether you are a passenger or driver.
-Some common arm and leg injuries resulting from a car accident include:
+Some joint arm and leg injuries resulting from a car accident include:

 - Broken bones